Domestic Violence and Child Abuse on the Rise

 Find the safest place in your home where you can go that has a locked door if violence breaks out.

-COVID-19 shelter at home restrictions has no doubt added to the stress levels of even the most balanced of individuals.
+COVID-19 has no doubt added to the stress levels of even the most balanced of individuals.
 If you are concerned about your physical safety or that of a loved one, be sure the steps above are followed.

 The critical thing to know is you are not trapped.
 There are always options, even without the support you are used to leaning on during difficult times.